ray-project/ray/doc/source/cluster/kubernetes/user-guides/gke-gcs-bucket.md

 ## Create a Kubernetes cluster on GKE

-For this example, we will create a minimal KubeRay cluster using GKE.
+This example creates a minimal KubeRay cluster using GKE.

 Run this command and all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
 If running from your local machine, you will need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).